thingler/electricity-map/README.md

 * AWS Lambda for running the back-end.
 * Amazon EventBridge for scheduled lambda invocations for fetching the price data from ENTSO-E.
 * Amazon DynamoDB for storing and searching trough price data.
+* Amazon API Gateway for getting the price data for bidding zones (from DynamoDB).
 * Amazon CloudFront for caching static and dynamic content (front-end and API requests).
+* AWS Systems Manager - Parameter Store for storing parameters and secrets.
 * and Amazon, CloudWatch, Amazon Route53, AWS Certificate Manager for monitoring, logging, DNS, encryption in flight and so on...

 ## Getting started